 A.13.4.2.1.2 Test Requirements

-The UE shall apply the signalled Timing Advance value to the transmission timing at subframe n+12, where subframe n is the last subframe in the repetition period of NPDSCH in which the timing advance command is received by the UE.
+The UE shall apply the signalled Timing Advance value to the transmission timing at subframe n+12+ k-Offset-r17+1, where subframe n is the last subframe in the repetition period of NPDSCH in which the timing advance command is received by the UE.

 The Timing Advance adjustment accuracy shall be within the limits specified in clause 7.22A.2.2.